Differential orbifold K-Theory: Push-forward and -product

-If $o=(g^{T^vp},T^hp,\tilde \nabla,\sigma)\in \cO$ represents a differential $K$-orientation, then we will write
+If $o=(g^{T^vp},T^hp,\tilde \nabla,\sigma)\in \cO$ represents a differential $K$-orientation then we will write

-\subsection{Definition of the Push-forward}
+\subsection{Definition of the push-forward}

-We consider a proper submersion between orbifolds $p\colon W\to B$ with a choice of a topological $K$-orientation.
-Assume that $p$ has closed fibres.
+We consider a representable morphism $p\colon W\to B$ of orbifolds which is a proper submersion, or equivalently, a locally trivial fibre bundle with compact smooth fibres.
+We fix a topological $K$-orientation for $p$.
 Let $o=(g^{T^vp},T^hp,\tilde \nabla,\sigma)$ represent a differential $K$-orientation which refines the given topological one.
-To every geometric family $\cE$ over $W$ we associate a geometric family $p_!\cE$ over $B$.
+To every geometric family $\cE$ over $W$ we now associate a geometric family $p_!\cE$ over $B$ as follows.